Openhab-Nodes/website/content/en/_index.md

             <div style="max-width: 500px">
                 <p>A small and affordable computer with 4x1.4 GHz 64-bit, 1 GB memory and SD-Card Slot for storage.
                 </p>
-                <p>It's affordable price, fully open sourced firmware, long availability guarantee and low energy
-                    consumption of 1.5W to 6.7W (max) makes it the most suiting core of a home automation solution.
+                <p>It's affordable price, fully open sourced firmware, long availability guarantee and low energy consumption of 1.5W to 6.7W (max) makes it the most suiting core of a home automation solution.
                 </p>
-                <p>You need additional RPI-3 hardware extensions for ZWave, Zigbee, KNX and other non-IP-network
-                    busses and radios.</p>
+                <p>You need additional USB hardware extensions for ZWave, Zigbee, KNX and other non-IP-network busses and radios.</p>
-                <p>More info in the <a href='{{< relref "/userguide/getting_started" >}}'>Getting started</a>
+                <p>More info in the <a href='{{< relref "/userguide/getting_started" >}}'>Getting started</a> guide.</p>
-                    guide.</p>
             </div>
         </template>
         <ui-tooltip target="raspberry_detail"></ui-tooltip>